ApurbaKumarNath/python-oop/README.md

 # All my learnings that won't dissapoint

-I started learning to code using python, and I have taken comprehensive Python notes.
+I started learning to code using python, and I have taken comprehensive notes on all the Computer-Science conpects I have learned till now.

 **Why is this worth checking out? => Any learner will benefit from this.**